GoogleCloudPlatform/functions-framework-ruby/docs/writing-functions.md

 not provide a way to register a cleanup task, and we recommend against using resources that require explicit "cleanup".
 This is because serverless runtimes may perform CPU throttling, and therefore there may not be an opportunity for cleanup tasks to run.
-(For example, you can register a `Kernel.at_exit` task, but the Ruby VM may still terminate without calling it.)
+(For example, you could register a `Kernel.at_exit` task, but the Ruby VM may still terminate without calling it.)

 ## Structuring a project